awsdocs/amazon-eks-user-guide/doc_source/worker_node_IAM_role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `NodeInstanceRole`\.
-If a role that contains `NodeInstanceRole` does not exist, then see [Creating the Amazon EKS Worker Node IAM Role](#create-worker-node-role) to create the role\.
+If a role that contains `NodeInstanceRole` does not exist, then see [Creating the Amazon EKS worker node IAM role](#create-worker-node-role) to create the role\.
 If a role that contains `NodeInstanceRole` does exist, then select the role to view the attached policies\.

 1. Choose **Permissions**\.